ReneTC/Bias_vs_variance_article/article.md

 So you're giving the computer the answers.

-Let's represent a data set with a grey cube.
+Let's represent a data set with a gray cube.
 You must prepare enough of those examples in the data set.

 You then feed the machine learning these data points and just keep on tweaking the parameters in the machine learning model until it can correctly take an image and classify it correctly -kind of like a teacher to student scenario where the teacher is providing examples and the co responding correct answer.

 So after we have done tweaking the machine we take the data points and measure how good it is - like how often do you correctly classify an image - it turns out if you have given enough data examples and the model is sufficiently complex the error will go to absolutely zero.

 It will never classify an image wrong!
-This seems all well and good right?
-The error is zero so we should be done right? .. well no .. it's not good actually, we have used the same training examples for training and testing and that's kind of like student going to an exam where the students are already seen the question and the answers.
+This seems all well and good, right?
+The error is zero, so we should be done, right? ..
+Well no ..
+It's not good actually, we have used the same training examples for training and testing and that's kind of like student going to an exam where the students are already seen the question and the answers.

 So the machine learning model could have just remembered the answers and not learned anything at all.

-Therefore we must go back and then we take this data set and then we split it up.
+Therefore, we must go back, and then we take the data set and then we split it up.

 We only use one set the "training set" for training the algorithm and then we use the other set for testing it, the so-called "test-set" - it should be called an exam set!